R1: On Clergy Compensation

 - Provide for sabbatical and parental leave; and be it further

-, that in addition to the above minimum standards, each employer of such clergy in the Diocese of Ohio shall:
+Resolved, that in addition to the above minimum standards, each employer of such clergy in the Diocese of Ohio shall:

-- Make pension assessment payments as the Church Pension Fund shall determine [Note: The Church Pension Assessment is based on the following elements: Base salary; Social Security tax reimbursements; Cash housing allowance and utilities; Employer contributions to 403(b) or deferred compensation plan; Value of church-provided housing; Pre-tax contribution to Health Savings Account (HSA) – clergy contribution up to IRS limits; and Other cash allowances (i.e., automobile, cell phone)];
+- Make pension assessment payments as the Church Pension Fund shall determine [Note: The Church Pension Assessment is based on the following elements: Base salary; Social Security tax reimbursements; Cash housing allowance and utilities; Employer contributions to 403(b) or deferred compensation plan; Value of church-provided housing; Pre-tax contribution to Health Savings Account (HSA) – employee contribution up to IRS limits; and Other cash allowances (i.e., automobile, cell phone)];

 - Provide appropriate reimbursement for expenses incurred in the course of fulfilling the responsibilities of the position, including the actual cost of the use of a personal automobile;